aitos-io/BoAT-X-Framework/docs/en-us/BoAT_Overall_Design_en.md

 #### JSON encoding and decoding
 In the message that BoAT SDK accesses the blockchain, the encoding of JSON will be involved, and the response message of the blockchain to the BoAT SDK will involve the decoding of JSON.
 The encoding and decoding of JSON in the message can be implemented with a three-party library: cJSON.
 cJSON is a lightweight JSON codec written in C language.
 It follows the ANSI-C standard and can adapt to more platforms and compilers.
 It is also very convenient to port cJSON into the SDK.
 Simply copy cJSON.h and cJSON.c to the SDK, and include the header file "cJSON.h" where you need to use cJSON to use it.
-For more description of cJSON, please refer to the reference document cJSON<https://github.com/DaveGamble/cJSON#welcome-to-cjson>.
+For more description of cJSON, please refer to the reference document cJSON: <https://github.com/DaveGamble/cJSON#welcome-to-cjson>.

 ## The process of creating a blockchain transaction using BoAT